fruitsamples/Breadcrumb/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.5
+- Added support for MKUserTrackingMode.

+Version 1.4
+- Upgraded to use iOS 4.3 SDK, fixed UI issues with its settings screen.

 Version 1.3
 - Upgraded to iOS 4.2 SDK, fixed a bug in CrumbPath when allocating points, now checking for more GCC warnings.